Business Administration - Marketing

 - Develop a marketing plan that will meet the needs or goals of a business or organization.

-- Develop an integrated marketing communication plan of a product, concept, good, and/or service based on an identified target or market need.
+- Develop an integrated marketing communication plan for marketing of a product, concept, good, or service based on an identified market need or target.

 - Determine strategies for the development of new and/or modified marketing concepts, products, goods, and/or services that respond to evolving market needs.

 - Determine strategies for the efficient and effective placement/distribution of a product, good, and/or service that respond to an evolving market.

 - Determine the impact of using different marketing strategies for a product, concept, good and/or service, on the finances, return on investment (ROI), and business goals of an organization.

 - Analyze the viability of a concept, product, good, and/or service in local, national or global markets

 - Conduct market research to provide information needed to make marketing decisions.

 - Communicate marketing information persuasively and accurately in oral, written, graphic and interactive media formats.

 - Plan, prepare and deliver an effective sales presentation or pitch to address the needs of the client.